huntertran/blog/source/_posts/20230624-XAML-for-beginner-Part-1.md

 # 2. Basic controls - `Grid`

-In XAML, there are 2 basic controls that was use as a container for other controls, which is `Grid` and `StackPanel`
+In XAML, there are some basic controls that was use as a container for other controls, which is `Grid`, `StackPanel`, and `ScrollViewer`.
+I will cover the `ScrollViewer` at the end of this post.

 A comparison as follow: